viktoryiakavaleva/poc-wordpress/README.md

 # **POC WordPress**

-> **:elephant: :alembic: POC WordPress plugin with Unit Tests: Application description**
+> :elephant: :alembic: POC WordPress plugin with Unit Tests

 :construction: **This project is still in development!**